vsramanujan/asynchronous-javascript/README.md

 }));
 ```

-- Now, since we are now operating on the the `thunk` and not the async function itself, not only are we guaranteed the order here (without having to maintain complicated global state) - we are also executing all 3 async operations in parallel!
+- Now, since we are operating on the `thunk` and not the async function itself, not only are we guaranteed the order here (without having to maintain complicated global state) - we are also executing all 3 async operations in parallel!

 - We no longer need a global shared state between the 3 of these file reads that we would have needed in case we were not to use thunks!